bazbremner/scalesummit-2017-notes/scaling_deployments.md

 metrics.
 Provided new code is within limits, it's promoted.

 Guardian had matrix of user journey vs software versions.
-Customers are really good at testing your sofrware.
+Customers are really good at testing your software ;)

 Amy Hughes talked at Pipeline (?) about doing statistical analysis on new releases.
 Didn't get the details on this.